hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_lone_astronaut_standing_on_t_69842870-221f-433d-913f-c22c3eff2856-0_1.content.md

 ## Contact

 Have questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter @_spaceexplorer_ for updates and news.
+Contact us at me@pavolhejny.com or follow us on Twitter @_spaceexplorer_ for updates and news.

 ---